jjantzen/Probe_design/README.md

 Other scripts for manipulating fasta and text files include cat_files.txt and separating_script.txt.

-The R scripts included in Stats_scripts were used to aggregate and present the statistics on enrichment and assembly success.
+The R scripts included in Stats_R_scripts were used to aggregate and present the statistics on enrichment and assembly success.